 From the visitor centre, I biked along the Seaside Cycling Route in Gaomei Section, where the route continues into the Branch Line.

-If you have time, you can continue on the cycling route to Dayang Cycling Route, and Qingshui Cycling Route, which will take you back to the bike rental.
+If you have time, you can continue on the cycling route to Dayang Cycling Route and Qingshui Cycling Route, which will take you back to the bike rental.

 Gaomei Wetlands 1-day itinerary: include Wuqi Fisherman’s Harbour

-Address: Qingshui District, Taichung City, Taiwan 436 (see map)
+Address: Qingshui District, Taichung City (see map) | Hours: 9am-7pm

 Located in the same district as the wetlands, the Wuqi Fisherman’s Harbour (梧棲漁港) is a fishing harbour with a seafood market and a variety of seafood restaurants.
 There are even boat tours if you feel like touring around the port.

 In the wet market, walk through aisles of seafood vendors and see fisherman’s daily catches.
-I saw many types of fish, crabs, lobsters, and the biggest shrimps I’ve ever seen!
+I saw many types of fish, crabs, lobsters, and the biggest shrimp I’ve ever seen!
 And they also sell sashimi if you want to try some raw fish at the market.

 Before you leave the harbour, take a stroll around the short promenade and see fishing boats unload their catch of the day.

-While eating at the seafood restaurant as a solo traveller is not ideal, you can try the seafood at the seafood market where they have cooked seafood.
+While eating at the seafood restaurant as a solo traveller is not ideal, you can try the seafood at the seafood market, where they have cooked seafood.

 I found these spicy shellfish types of seafood.
 I’m not sure what the name but it looks like a small snail.
 Taiwanese people like tasty food!
 So be careful when you order something spicy!